Over the last forty years there has been an explosion in chronic disease across the world.

 https://www.ncbi.nlm.nih.gov/pubmed/22847472

 Professor Mitloehner is a faculty member in the Department of Animal Science at the University of California, Davis.
-He specializes in measurements and mitigation of greenhouse gases, volatile organic compounds, ammonia, hydrogen sulfide, and particulate matter and the study of their effects on human- and animal health and welfare.
+He specializes in measurements and mitigation of greenhouse gases, volatile organic compounds, ammonia, hydrogen sulphide, and particulate matter and the study of their effects on human and animal health and welfare.
 In short, his lab investigates agricultural productivity and environmental sustainability.

 Over the past decade, we have seen the media place blame for our changing climate on cattle.
 Scientific evidence does not support this claim though for cattle in the United States.